Skip site navigation (1)Skip section navigation (2)

 INTRODUCTION

-targets.
-Each target corresponds to an executable or library, or is a
+gets.
+Each target corresponds to an executable or library, or is a custom

-custom target containing custom commands.
-Dependencies between the
+target containing custom commands.
+Dependencies between the targets are

 BINARY TARGETS